jbrinkman/agentic-workshop-starter/README.md

 - Let Windsurf help you write tests
 - Ask Windsurf to refactor code

-### Example Prompts
+### Example Prompts for Windsurf
-- "Add a priority field to the Item type and update all related code"
+- "Create a Task type with id, title, description, and completed fields"
-- "Write tests for the ItemForm component"
-- "Implement a DELETE endpoint for items"
+- "Add a POST endpoint to create new tasks"
+- "Build a TaskList component to display tasks"
 - "Add error handling to the API calls"
-- "Refactor the item controller to use async/await"
+- "Write tests for the new task endpoints"
+- "Add a database connection using Prisma"

 ## 🤝 Contributing